Cascade Sew-Along: Collar

 Next up in the Cascade Sew-Along is applying either your collar or hood.
-Today I’ll be showing you how to attach your hood.
+Today I'll be showing you how to attach your collar.
 In the booklet and samples, View A is shown with the collar and View B with the hood but the two are completely interchangeable.
 Begin by pinning the center back seam of the under collar pieces together with the right sides facing each other.

 Stitch the two layers together and press the seam open.

 Next, again with the right sides facing, align the under and upper collars along the outer edges and stitch the two layers together.

 Grade your seams and either notch or trim your corners.
 I like to trim down the entire corner to about 1/8" instead of notching, it usually gives a much smoother curve.
 For an explanation of the differences between the two methods, you can check out this tutorial.

 Head over to your ironing board and press the seam allowance and the under collar away from the collar.